 My current home studio DAW rig hardware setup I upgraded a bunch in Jan 2014 and I look forward to producing new songs on it.
 My DAW rig starts with an OnStage table stand for the S90XS with a custom riser bar(I had welded up) that I sit the computer display on.
 On the ends of the riser bar sits an Behringer Istudio dock for my IPAD and my Roland JD-Xi which is a digital/analog synth, vocoder and drum machine.
 Also on the custom built heavy duty riser bar I’ve mounted my two Yamaha MSP5 monitors.
 My DAW computer is a HPZ200 with Windows 10.0.
 I also use a Roland FC300 midi controller pedal with a special pine wood heel lift I made.
 I use a Behringer Truth subwoofer whose filtered outputs connect to the MSP5 monitors.
 I use a Shure SM58 microphone on a OnStage boom mic stand.
 I also have a swivel lamp clamped on the riser bar with a soft 40 watt bulb in it plus a 20 inch led light strip behind the monitor that shines down on the keyboard.
 So yes, it looks like a big bunch of stuff but believe me when I say it’s is far less than what many other people have that are making and recording music.
 Last I’ll mention my new Gel-Seat cushion which is really comfortable to sit on.

 The PC keyboard and mouse are located in front of the keyboard and rest on pieces of 1/8 plywood simply shoved under the keyboard.
 Under the keyboard stand I have a four foot long board the power strips and wall warts rest on.

 My gear rack pictured below starts with the a power conditioner everything is plugged in to.
 My Shure SM58 microphone is plugged into a Cloud Lifter which is plugged into a Digitech Live Pro voice processor which is connected to channels 1 & 2 on the Focusrite 18i20 mixer which have a low-cut pad.
 My Yamaha S90XS and the Behringer 1602 line mixer are also connected to the Focusrite audio mixer.
-Other keyboards, IPAD and DR-880 and any thing else I might bring in I connect to the Behringer 1602 stereo line mixer.
+Other keyboards, IPAD and Roland JD-Xi and any thing else I might bring in I connect to the Behringer 1602 stereo line mixer.
 The Focusrite can stream like 8 stereo audio tracks over USB to my Sonar Producer X3 DAW.
 I can also set up a separate mix on the Focusrite to go to the IPAD.
 The MOTU is an 8 port midi hub which really makes connecting MIDI devices easy via a software program on the computer.
 The Focusrite, Digitech, MOTU and the Yamaha S90XS keyboard all have computer software programs to help manage them.
 Having everything accessible from one seat is very handy.
 Yes there is a ton of ugly cables but you learn to just not look at that mess.

 My Motif XS6 I use to build drum custom drum tracks.
 Plus its fun to play.
 It has a complex built-in sequencer you can create whole songs with.